Want to Rent an RV For a Week? Here’s How Much It Would Cost

 The RV lifestyle is something everyone should try at least once in their lifetime.
 But not everyone should buy an RV.
 Renting an RV is a much better option, especially for those who take only one or two trips a year.
 But how much should you set aside as rent for a motorhome?
 Read below to answer the question: How much to rent an RV for a week?

-RVs cost anywhere between $500 to $2,500 per week, depending on the RV type and the dealer you rent it from.
+RVs cost anywhere between $500 to $2,500 per week, depending on the RV type and the person you rent it from.

 But there are ways you can reduce the weekly cost and plan a trip on a budget.
 Continue reading to learn those simple tricks.